johnstonskj/rust-asdi/book/src/datalog/concrete.md

         ::= LC_ALPHA ( ALPHA | DIGIT | "_" )* ;
 ```

-### Example

-The following demonstrates a simple fact denoting that the constant `brooke` representing some
+**Example** -- the following demonstrates a simple fact denoting that the constant `brooke` representing some
 individual is the parent of some individual represented by the constant `"Xerces"`.

 ```datalog